Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Electrons runaway in an opaque radiation fluid

-The feature (a) is not unexpected in a usual physical situation where the probability of drifting electrons running to high energies becomes smaller.
-However, the feature (b) is peculiar, showing the high-energy superthermal spectrum tail becomes very flat when $\gamma_e>10^3$.
-It is the exact attributes of unstable runaway behaviour.
-Since the KN cross-section decreases as the drifting electrons' energies increase, they continue accelerating to higher and higher energies by the Compton-rocket effect without dissipating much energy into photons and pairs.
+\end{enumerate} The feature (a) is expected in a usual physical situation where the probability of drifting electrons running to high energies becomes smaller, due to their kinetic energy dissipations in collisions with photons and pairs.
+However, the feature (b) is peculiar, showing that the probability $N_e/\bar N_e$ does not decrease as (a), instead, becomes very flat when $\gamma_e>10^3$.
+These are the exact attributes of unstable runaway behaviour.
+Since the KN cross-section decreases as the drifting electrons' energies increase, they continue accelerating to higher and higher energies by the Compton-rocket effect without dissipating much energy into photons and pairs in the radiation fluid.
 Such an avalanche dynamics is crucially important for producing UHE particles of Lorentz factors $\gamma_e\gg 1$.